HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Experiments

-Finally, while majority voting\footnote{When comparing majority voting, it's important to consider the trade-off between effectiveness and cost.
-Majority voting requires calling the language model to execute each of the four methods, whereas INC-Math only necessitates executing a single selected method.} performs well on problems with higher accuracy, it struggles with more challenging problems, such as those in the precalculus category.
+\ours particularly works well in questions belonging to geometry, number theory, precalculus, and prealgebra, and thus it shows the strong capacity of a fine-tuned model for solving complicated geometric or numerical problems.
+Questions with these types are discussed to be more challenging than other categories for general LLMs \cite{geoevalquestion,algebrachallenge} to solve.
+A prompt and paired radiational generated by \ours can be found in Table \ref{tab:math_example}, which matches well with regular reasoning paths as a meta selector.
+Moreover, for finetuning experiments, we have tried different types of meta-selectors, which are summarized in Appendix \ref{append:imple details}.
+The best performer for MATH is a meta-selector trained based on labels created with four methods.
+Our final choice also outperforms STaR with fewer shots.
+This could be because that training the meta-selector for math reasoning requires more examples.

-\subsection{Analysis}
+Finally, while majority voting performs well on problems with higher accuracy, it struggles with more challenging problems, such as those in the precalculus category.
+We note that both majority voting (MV) \footnote{When comparing majority voting, it's important to consider the trade-off between effectiveness and cost.
+Majority voting requires calling the language model to execute each of the four methods, whereas \ours only necessitates executing a single selected method.} and random choosing cannot surpass our method as well as NL, especially in challenging problems in the precalculus category.
+This observation demonstrates the necessity of fine-tuning for improving LLMs' mathematical reasoning.

-We conduct further analysis to better understand the positive and negative effects of integrating code and natural language (NL).
-Table \ref{tab:comparison} shows the frequency of errors either corrected or introduced after two stages of reasoning with GPT-4o-mini.
-In addition, we manually examine 50 examples generated by GPT-4o-mini.
-Below, we summarize our key findings, offering further insights into reasoning with both NL and code.
-We also include case studies in the appendix.
+Overall, in this section, we demonstrate that a smaller-scale model can be finetuned as a meta-selector in selecting the most suitable strategy for a given mathematical reasoning problem, leading to better performance than state-of-the-art baselines.

-\paragraph{NL and code complement each other in reasoning.} As shown in Table \ref{tab:comparison}, PAL combined with NL (CodeNL, NLCode) results in significantly more corrected errors than introduced mistakes (ratios of 3.4 and 2.4).
-This highlights the positive effect of adding NL into code.
-From manual inspection we observe that incorporating natural language before generating code provides clearer problem-solving guidance, improving the code solution accuracy.
-Moreover, adding NL after code helps further explain and correct the potential logical and syntax errors in code (e.g., transforming the incorrect answer "Interval(0, 1)" into the correct form "[0,1)").
-For purely NL-based reasoning, integrating code helps handle complex computations (e.g., multiple steps of addition and multiplication, which are difficult for NL reasoning but straightforward for programs).
-However, CoT results indicate more balanced outcomes with adding code not always leading to significant improvements.
+\section{Analysis}